check-spelling/check-spelling-docs/Configuration.md

 For workflows running via `on: pull_request_target`, [GitHub changed how workflow dispatch works](https://github.blog/changelog/2025-11-07-actions-pull_request_target-and-environment-branch-protections-changes/).

-Expected to be available in check-spelling v0.0.26, you can set the value (in the workflow on the **default branch**) to something like:
+Introduced in [v0.0.26](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.26), you can set the value (in the workflow on the **default branch**) to something like:

 ```json
 {